bmeares/Meerschaum/docs/mkdocs/plugins.md

 2. Sync
 3. Action

-Fetch plugins are the most straightforward:
+### Fetch Plugins

+Fetch plugins are the most straightforward: they pull data from some data source and return a dictionary or Pandas DataFrame.
+For example, one common use-case for a fetch plugin is to parse JSON data from a web API.